mdekauwe/GDAY/README.md

 We do not currently implement the thermal calculations which would allow you to estimate soil temperature.

+## Model spinup

+The model is spunup to a steady steady using a brute force method.
+In the SAS_spin branch, there is an implementation of the "Semi-Analytical Solution (SAS) for steady-state approximation", to achieve a faster spinup.
+It seems to be working fine and looks like it speeds the code up by ~60%.

+This method is after:
+* Xia, J., Y. Luo, Y.-P. Wang, and O. Hararuk.
+2013.
+Traceable components of terrestrial carbon storage capacity in biogeochemical models.
+Global Change Biology 19:2104-2116

 ## Example run
 The [example](example) directory has two python scripts which provide an example of how one might set about running the model. [example.py](example.py) simulates the DUKE FACE experiment and [run_experiment.py](run_experiment.py) is just nice a wrapper script around this which produces a plot at the end comparing the data to the observations.